Close Menu

 In the alternative, you can have endoscopic surgery.
 In this operation, your doctor puts a long, thin scope through a tiny cut at your wrist.
 The scope contains a camera and a light, which allow the doctor to see inside your wrist.
 Using the scope, the doctor is able to use small tools to operate on your wrist.

 After either surgery, your hand and wrist are put into a splint.
 The splint keeps you from moving your wrist.
 You will need to wear the splint for up to two weeks in order to recover.
 Recovery from a carpal tunnel operation is different for each person.
-If your median nerve has been compressed for a long time, then it will probably take more time to recover.
+If your median nerve has been damaged for a long time, then it will probably take more time to recover.
 You may need some physical therapy after the operation to help with hand and wrist movement.

 IS THERE AN SSA LISTING FOR CARPAL TUNNEL SYNDROME?